-SS estimation accuracy.
-All three methods use the DS5-4 basis set and perform several simplex searches in the SS composition space based on an adaptive Nelder-Mead algorithm suggested in Gao and Han (2012), and implemented in the deconvolution module of the SESCA package by Nagy et al. (2019).
+We used three different deconvolution methods termed D1, D2, and D3 to study the effects of experimental errors on SS estimation accuracy.
+All three methods use the DS5-4 basis set and perform several simplex searches in the SS composition space based on an adaptive Nelder-Mead algorithm [3], as implemented in the deconvolution module of the SESCA package [12].
 The three methods differ in the number of searches performed as well as in the applied constraints as described below.
-We note that the application of such constraints reportedly affects the accuracy of the deconvolution, depending on the experimental error of the CD spectrum of interest, as discussed by Manavalan and Johnson (1985).
+We note that the application of such constraints reportedly affects the accuracy of the deconvolution, depending on the experimental error of the CD spectrum of interest [9].